ManiVaultStudio/DE-MultiSpecies/tutorials/Drill_in_demo_turotial.md

 # Tutorial: Drill-in & re-embedding viewer

-This project let's you explore the [HMBA basal ganglia consensus taxonomy](https://alleninstitute.github.io/HMBA_BasalGanglia_Consensus_Taxonomy/) annotated onto human, macaque and marmoset 10X multiome (RNA-seq)<sup>[1](#footnotes)</sup> [[1](https://en.wikipedia.org/wiki/RNA-Seq), [2](https://doi.org/10.1038/s12276-018-0071-8)] profiling.
-It contains human, macaque and marmoset data.
-For each species, single-cell variational inference (scVI) [[3](https://doi.org/10.1038/s41592-018-0229-2), [4](https://doi.org/10.1038/s41592-021-01336-8)] values map the respective RNA-seq expressions into a common reference frame.
-Pre-computed UMAP [[5](https://arxiv.org/abs/1802.03426)] and HSNE [[6](https://doi.org/10.1111/cgf.12878)] are provided.
-This tutorial will walk you through the main means of interaction with the data, like mapping selections, computing differential expressions, refining HSNE scales and recomputing UMAPs on subsets of the data.
+This project let's you explore RNA-seq data from the [HMBA Basal Ganglia Consensus Cell Type Atlas](https://alleninstitute.github.io/HMBA_BasalGanglia_Consensus_Taxonomy/).
+It connects RNA-seq data<sup>[1](#footnotes)</sup> [[1](https://en.wikipedia.org/wiki/RNA-Seq), [2](https://doi.org/10.1038/s12276-018-0071-8)] with the consensus taxonomy for human, macaque and marmoset.
+For each species, single-cell variational inference (scVI) [[3](https://doi.org/10.1038/s41592-018-0229-2), [4](https://doi.org/10.1038/s41592-021-01336-8)] values map the respective RNA-seq expressions from each species into a common reference frame.
+Pre-computed embeddings (UMAP [[5](https://arxiv.org/abs/1802.03426)] and HSNE [[6](https://doi.org/10.1111/cgf.12878)]) are provided.
+This tutorial will walk you through the main means of interaction with the data, like mapping selections, computing differential expressions, refining HSNE scales and recomputing embeddings of subsets of the data.

 ## Overview

 1. A [`sunburst`](https://en.wikipedia.org/wiki/Pie_chart#Ring) plot showing the hierarchical cell type taxonomy for categories that are consistent across species: `Neighbors`, `Class`, `Subclass`, `Group`
 2. A pre-computed `UMAP embedding` of the `scVI` values from all three species, recolored by `Cluster expressions (mean)`
 3. A table of differential expressions for all genes computed on `Cluster expressions (mean)` (empty at the start)
-4. The hierarchy of all data in this project, see [below: _Data hierarchy_ ](#data-hierarchy)
+4. The hierarchy of all data in this project, see [below: _Handling the layout_](#handling-the-layout)
-5. A pre-computed `HSNE embedding` of the `scVI` values from all three species, recolored by `Class` colors
+5. This very tutorial, which you can also detach into a stand-alone window, see [below: _Data hierarchy_](#data-hierarchy)
 6. A large button that will refine a selection in the `HSNE embedding`
 7. An information panel for the currently selected dataset or analysis in the data hierarchy